ASHOKECE1999/Youtube-clone-app/README.md

 -Achieve the toggle functionality of SideBar
 -Achieve Single Video Card Displaying
--useSearchParams hoot to query params of selected Video ID
+-useSearchParams hoot to query params of selected Video ID -implemented HigherOrderComponent
+-Debouncing with 200ms - if difference between 2 keystrokes less than 200mins - ignore API CALL
+-Integrated Youtube searchApiParams
+- Using the data returned by SuggestionAPI implemented suggestion box